joseck0510/CV/README.md

 ## José Antonio Copovi-King

-I'm a results orientated, love to be continually learning!
-I have built a career over the last 15 years as a software-development project manager, helping companies grow by building effective teams.
-Most recently I have completed a nose-bleed inducing full stack software development course at Makers Academy.
-I'm looking to begin my career in software development by working for an innovative and socially responsible organisation, working in a collaborative environment.
+I am a shiny new developer and love to be continually learning.
+I have built a career over the last 15 or so years as a software-development project manager, helping companies grow by building effective teams.
+Most recently I have completed an inspiring full stack software development course at Makers Academy, whilst maintaining a freelance project consultancy contract with a client in Hong Kong.
+I'm now looking to begin my career in software development by working for an innovative and socially responsible organisation, working in a collaborative environment.

-## Skills
+## :eyeglasses: Skills

 #### Software Development Skills/Projects